Educational Opportunity Fund (EOF)

 Advising and Counseling

 Before the fall semester begins, your EOF advisers will help you plan an academic program to meet your interests and needs.
-Your undergraduate school will provide you with tutorial services and a special staff of academic, career and peer counselors so you’ll be able to identify your academic strengths, overcome any limitations and define career fields that interest you.
+Your undergraduate school will provide you with tutorial services and a special staff of academic, career and peer counselors.
+With this support, you’ll be able to identify your academic strengths, overcome any limitations and define career fields that interest you.
 In addition, all of the university's other resources are available to help you succeed at Rutgers.

 Back to Top

-Although the New Jersey EOF Program can provide financial help, you and your family are asked to contribute as much as you can reasonably afford.
-EOF students receive both TAG (Tuition Aid Grant) and EOF grants from the state of New Jersey.
 In addition, qualified students are eligible to receive grant assistance from the federal government and Rutgers.
-Financial assistance will vary depending on your need as determined by the FAFSA and the availability of funds.
+Financial assistance will vary depending upon your need as determined by the FAFSA and the availability of funds.

-as possible after January 1, 2013 to meet the priority application date of March 15, 2013.
+as possible after January 1, 2014 to meet the Rutgers priority filing date March 15, 2014.
 Visit the Rutgers Office of Financial Aid online for more information.
+(Students at the School of Health Related Professions should consult the school website.)

 Back to Top